otacke/h5p-structure-strip/README.md

 npm run build
 ```

-or, if you want to let everything be built continuously while you are making
+or, if you want to let everything be built whileTyping while you are making
 changes to the code, run
 ```bash
 npm run watch